netdrones/orbslam3_docker/README.md

 Steps to compile the Orbslam3 on the sample dataset and this leaves a running container which links to out of the container to the local filesystem.
-The actual ORB_SLAM3 software (about 1.5GB) lives outside the build image:
+The actual ORB_SLAM3 dataset (about 1.5GB) lives outside the build image:

 Note that the original forked repo used two different images for the base.
 The first used Turlucode builds for the cpu, but used it's own custom Melodic